What is Natpara?

-Natpara is available only from a certified pharmacy under a special program.
-You must be registered in the program and understand the risks and benefits of taking this medicine.
+Natpara is available only under a special program.
+You must be registered in the program and understand the risks and benefits of this medicine.

 In animal studies, parathyroid hormone caused bone cancer.
 However, it is not known whether these effects would occur in humans.
 Ask your doctor about your risk.

-To make sure Natpara is safe for you, tell your doctor if you have:
+To make sure Natpara is safe for you, tell your doctor if you have ever had:

 high levels of calcium in your blood;